PART ONE OF OUR UPCOMING THREE PART SERIES.

 -Their pricing: A few small and slow fashion brands rarely put items on sale since they operate small, often family-owned businesses with much higher manufacturing costs due to fair wages, healthy working conditions, quality of fabrics, ecological mission, and level of craftsmanship.
 You will find some who almost immediately sell out a large portion of their stock at every release, and others who you can count on for regular end of season discounts.

-By tuning into their company and their latest news you can decide when and how you will shop with them (are you first in line looking to pick your favourites from a new release or are you an end of season shopper looking to upgrade your child’s wardrobe by choosing from sale pieces your child can grow into that fit your budget?).
+By tuning into their company and their latest news you can decide when and how you will shop with them (are you first in line looking to pick your favourites from a new release or are you an end of season shopper looking to upgrade your child’s wardrobe by choosing from sale pieces your child can grow into that fit into your budget and aesthetic?).

-If you are working the sales and budget conscious angle you might be surprised at how often your child can pull off wearing a garment 2-3 years bigger than their current size (we've recently pulled off a 6-7 linen dress on Cora (2 years old), and had Ivy wearing (again linen) shirts for 8-9 year olds)!
+If you are working the sales and budget conscious angle you might be surprised at how often your child can pull off wearing a garment 2-3 years bigger than their current size (we've recently pulled off a 6-7 linen dress on Cora (2 years old), and had 5 year old Ivy wearing linen shirts for 8-9 year olds!

 The long game is totally possible with children's clothing.